Once you become a blogger, you see this bloody acronym everywhere.

 Install an SEO Plugin

-Search Engine Optimization plugins help you to plug a meta title, meta description and meta keywords into you’re post page’s coding.
+Search Engine Optimization plugins help you to plug a meta title, meta description and meta keywords into your post page’s coding.
 This info is shown in the search engine results page (SERP) when your post is listed as the answer to a searcher’s query.
 The plugin offers you the ability to write an eye catching, alluring description of the post to be shown in the SERP, assiting in helping searchers choose a link to click.

 Install sharing plugins on your post.